igjp-sample/IgcGridSample-KM/ReadMe.md

 - [ ] Q3.
 Include a custom button in the same row as the “Group By” fields (minimise vertical space usage).
 Example below combines Group By, selection, paging and action buttons into one header.

-- [ ] Q4.
+- [x] Q4.
 An example showing how the style/location of paging elements can be modified.
 I.e. could we use a dropdown instead of just left/right arrows?
-Refer to image above.
+Refer to image above.:<br>**=> As you can see [here](https://www.infragistics.com/products/ignite-ui-angular/angular/components/grid/remote-data-operations#remote-paging-with-custom-paginator), our Angular grid has that ability, but for now, that feature has not yet been ported to the Web Components version.
+This means it will be even longer that functionality is implemented in the react grid.**

 - [x] Q5.
 Using checkbox to select all rows in a “group by” field similar to below:<br>**=> Can do just combining row selector and group by functions.**